 Hurricane Katrina changed everything.
 In one terrible blow, all of Henri Smith's responsibilities were washed away.
 His father safely in Atlanta with his sister, Henri was free to leave town and visit friends north of Boston.
 "I decided it was finally time for me to follow my dream," says Henri.
 "I prayed for the Lord to send me musicians from New Orleans."

 Henri's prayers were answered.
-He re-connected with Grammy-Award-winners Charles Neville and Amadee Castenell, along with many others who had left New Orleans, including Charles Burchell, a former music camp student, who went to the New England Conservatory and now performs regularly on Drums with Henri.
+He re-connected with Grammy-Award-winners Charles Neville and Amadee Castenell, along with many others who had left New Orleans.

 Henri brings these old friends together with new friends from the north of Boston's burgeoning music scene to fashion a unique sound for his new northern fans.

-Amadee Castenell is a premier tenor saxophonist and flautist who has been nurtured by 30 years of playing in the rich multi-layered music scene of New Orleans and appears on HBO's hit series Treme.
+Amadee Castenell is a premier tenor saxophonist and flautist who has been nurtured by 30+ years of playing in the rich multi-layered music scene of New Orleans and appeared in HBO's hit series Treme.

 From 1973-1983 he was musical director of the band Chocolate Milk, writing and performing on their 8 albums for RCA Records.
 For 30 years he has also been an important member of the award winning, legendary musical genius Allen Toussaint Orchestra.